hydro-informatics/hydro-informatics.github.io/pages/python-basics/classes.md

 {% include tip.html content="What are decorators and wrappers again?
 If you are hesitating to answer this question, refresh your memory on the [functions page](hypy_pyfun.html#wrappers)." %}

 Until now, we only know decorators as a nice way to simplify functions.
 However, decorators are an even more powerful tool in object-oriented programming of classes, where decorators can be used to wrap class methods similar to functions.
-Let's define another child of the `Fish` class explore the `@property` decorator with its `deleter`, `getter`, and `setter` methods.
+Let's define another child of the `Fish` class to explore the `@property` decorator with its `deleter`, `getter`, and `setter` methods.

 ```python